 DIY projects can often end up causing stains and unwanted wear to carpets.
 Ever found you did a quick paint touch up on furniture inside instead of moving it outside?
 Take the time to move your projects outside and you will be thankful for it.
 If the weather is the issue and you often do DIY projects maybe you need to consider a workshop or shed.

-Items such as bikes both adults and children are also a big dirt risk to keeping your carpets clean.
+Items such as bikes for both adults and children are also a big dirt risk to keeping your carpets clean.
 They not only bring is soil and sand but thick black grim Bicycles should stay outside.
-If you are worried about security and keeping them safe from weather, you can put them in the garage or invest in a Bike shed which is very popular.
+If you are worried about security and keeping them safe from the weather, you can put them in the garage or invest in a Bike shed which is very popular.

 Keeping a clean home is a great source of pride for many people.
 In Australia, this is particularly true because ‘our home is our castle’.
-The tips outlined above will keep you in a good position to have your carpets looking, smelling and feeling good for years.
+The tips outlined above will keep you in a good position to have your carpets looking, smelling, and feeling good for years.
 Do you have any other tips for cleaning or maintaining your carpets?
 Leave a comment below and let us know.